NitzanNaveh/my-portfolio/README.md

 Deployed with Vercel for performance and simplicity.
 👉 Live site: www.nitzannaveh.com

-💖 Acknowledgments
-Thanks to Naresh Khatri for inspiring parts of this design and animation approach.

 📬 Contact
 Feel free to reach out for collaboration, opportunities, or feedback: